xcart/graphql-api-docs/src/index.md

 ## External auth

-Version 5.4.1.0 of the GraphQLApi adds the ability to perform an external authorization with the help of the OAuth2Client addon (insert market link).
+Version 5.4.1.0 of the GraphQLApi adds the ability to perform an external authorization with the help of the [OAuth2Client addon](https://market.x-cart.com/addons/single-sign-on-with-oauth-2.html).
 You can retrieve the list of available auth providers via the following query:

 ```
 query {